Why Are Exchange Rates So Smooth? A Household Finance Explanation, with YiLi Chien and Hanno Lustig,

 The real exchange rate is driven by fluctuations of the relative price of traded goods and the relative price of nontraded to traded goods.
 This study explains the variance decomposition of the real exchange rate using a stochastic dynamic general equilibrium model of comparative advantage with money.
 Given interest rate shocks, exchange rate stability reduces the covariance between the two relative prices and raises the contribution of the relative price of nontraded to traded goods.
 Productivity shocks do not alter the covariance across exchange rate regimes and let the relative price of traded goods drive the real exchange rate.

 Praetorians, Profiteers or Professionals?
-Studies on the Militaries of Myanmar and Thailand, forthcoming, Prajak Kongkirati and Michael Montesano (Ed.): ISEAS – Yusof Ishak Institute
+Studies on the Militaries of Myanmar and Thailand, 2020, Prajak Kongkirati and Michael Montesano (Ed.): ISEAS – Yusof Ishak Institute

 Competition, Labor Intensity and Specialization: Structural Changes in Post-Crisis Asia, with Yothin Jinjarak,